genelet/mlm/README.md

 ## Chapter 3.
 MANAGEMENT AND ACCOUNTING

-In this chapter, we explain how to use the backend management system to build product packages, to process orders and to keep ledger books etc. Note that *MLM* **does not** actually charge credit/debt card nor process online money transaction.
-It depends on your accounting department to **put markers into relevant sales and ledger tables** to proceed.
+In this chapter, we explain how to use the backend management system to build product packages, process orders, and maintain ledger books, among other tasks.
+Please note that *MLM* **does not** handle credit/debit card charges or process online money transactions.
+Instead, it relies on your accounting department to **insert markers into the relevant sales and ledger tables** to proceed.

-So either you process money offline (and put markers in tables), or you implement your own online credit card processing.
-For the later solution, we believe there are many other software available.
+You can either process payments offline (and insert markers in tables) or implement your own online credit card processing.
+For the latter solution, there are many other software options available.

-*MLM* is not aimed to be an eCommerce package too, so it impements only limited product and shopping-and-handling features.
-However, they are good enough to run the core MLM functions.
-You can combine a 3rd party eCommerce software with this *MLM*, by coordinating the tables.
+*MLM* is not designed to be a comprehensive eCommerce package, so it only implements limited product and shopping-and-handling features.
+However, these are sufficient to run the core MLM functions.
+You can integrate a third-party eCommerce software with this *MLM* by coordinating the tables.

 ### 3.1) New Applicants

 #### 3.1.1) On public website

-On the public signup page, new candidate fills in the application form and submits it to your system:
+On the public signup page, a new candidate fills in the application form and submits it to your system:

 ```
 http://SAMPLE_domain/cgi-bin/goto/p/en/member?action=startnew
 ```
-On this page, the applicant can specify his sponsor username.
-In practice, the sponsor should give a specific URL to candidates with her username being automatically filled in.
+On this page, the applicant can specify their sponsor's username.
+In practice, the sponsor should provide a specific URL to candidates with their username automatically filled in.

-Method 1, put sponsor's username as an additional query:
+Method 1, add the sponsor's username as an additional query:
 ```
 http://SAMPLE_domain/cgi-bin/goto/p/en/member?action=startnew&sidlongin=MeMeMe
 ```

-Method 2, put the username as sub-domain or in URL path, and let the web server to redirect:
+Method 2, put the username as a sub-domain or in the URL path, and let the web server redirect:
 ```
 http://MeMeMe.SAMPLE_domain/
 ```